Complaints and Remedy Policy 2024 - 2027

 What is a remedy?

-- Making an apology
+- Making an apology and giving an explanation,

-14.6 The remedies that we set out should, as far as possible, put a customer back in the position they would have been in had the issue that had been identified not occurred.
-Where this is not possible we will consider whether another remedy, such as financial redress, is appropriate.
-This section sets out the types of remedies we can make.
+14.6 The remedies that we propose should, as far as possible, put a customer back in the position they would have been in had the issue that had been identified not occurred.
+Where this is not possible, we will consider whether another remedy is appropriate.

-Apology
+Apology and explanation

 14.7 In some circumstances an apology is all that is required.
 An apology can be made in writing or in person to the customer.
 The most appropriate form and method of communicating an apology will depend on the circumstances of the case.
 An apology should:

-- acknowledge what went wrong or service failure.
+- acknowledge what went wrong or service failure,

-- accept responsibility for it.
+- accept responsibility for it,

-- explain clearly why it happened.
+- explain clearly why it happened,

-- express sincere regret.
+- express sincere regret,

-- where appropriate, include assurances that the same issue should not occur again and set out what steps have been taken to ensure this.
+- where appropriate, include assurances that the same issue should not occur again and set out what steps have been taken to ensure this,

-Specific action
+Taking action

 14.8 We always consider whether there is some practical action which would provide all or part of a suitable remedy.
 The action identified may require that we: